anniecnchang/data-analysis-projects/README.md

 # data-analysis-projects

-This repository showcases some of my personal projects, highlighting interesting topics while serving as a dedicated space to refine and hone my technical skills in data analysis.
+This repository showcases some of my personal projects, highlighting topics that peak my interests while serving as a dedicated space to refine and hone my technical skills in data analysis.

 [Employee Attrition Analysis](Employee%20Attrition%20Analysis.ipynb)